DesignedbyAmpersand/Null-Nano/README.md

-Wrigley is an ESP32 powered gaming handheld that uses retro-go from ducalex.
+The Null Nano is an ESP32 powered gaming handheld that uses retro-go from ducalex.

 It measures 100x35x15mm and has roughly 3 hours of battery life.